DJ LeMahieu Player Props: Yankees vs. Mets

 - The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 12th in the league.

-- The Mets' 4.41 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets have a 4.40 team ERA that ranks 18th across all MLB pitching staffs.

-- Mets pitchers combine to give up 129 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- Verlander makes the start for the Mets, his 15th of the season.
-He is 4-5 with a 3.47 ERA and 70 strikeouts through 83 2/3 innings pitched.
+- The Mets are sending Quintana (0-1) to make his second start of the season.

-- In his most recent appearance on Wednesday, the right-hander went eight innings against the Chicago White Sox, allowing one earned run while surrendering three hits.
+- The lefty last appeared on Thursday against the Chicago White Sox, when he threw five innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.